eseer-divad/plannerCLI/README.md

 # Day planner / Task Management CLI Application

 I started this today when I woke up, got some code going, feels pretty good.
 I always wanted to make this idea, but until today I thought I'd do it with Node.

-Not going back.

 ### (Working Commands, Will Shorten Over Time)
 #### 'cargo run -- add --name "title"'